 Certified pool inspectors can diagnose any issues and offer solutions for your pool.
 Some home inspectors offer pool inspections bundled with their general inspection, but make sure they’re qualified before you accept.

-Home inspections are a typical part of the home buying process that protects the buyer and ensures they understand the full condition of their new home.
-There are several types of home inspections that cover everything from the soil and foundation, up to the roof shingles.
+A standard part of the home buying process, home inspections protect the buyer and ensure the buyer understands the full condition of their potential new home.
+Several types of home inspections are available, covering everything from the soil and foundation up to the roof shingles.

-Ideally, a home will pass inspection with flying colors or highlight a few minor repairs.
-If an inspection reveals severe issues, you might negotiate a lower house price or walk away from the deal completely.
+Ideally, a home will pass inspection with flying colors or, worst-case scenario, highlight a few minor repairs.
+If an inspection reveals severe issues, you might negotiate a lower purchase price or walk away from the deal completely.